react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 }
 ```

-Here we have a stack navigator in root, and inside the `Home` screen of the root stack, we have a tab navigator with various screens.
+Here we have a stack navigator in the root, and inside the `Home` screen of the root stack, we have a tab navigator with various screens.
 With this structure, let's say we want the path `/users/:id` to go to the `Profile` screen.
 We can express the nested config like so:

 ```js
 {